-The new terrorist hoax offence is intended to fill a gap in the existing criminal law.
+The new terrorist hoax offences are intended to fill a gap in the existing criminal law.
 Real acts of terrorism are already crimes in Canada.
 For some hoaxes, it may be possible to lay charges under existing provisions of the Criminal Code, such as those pertaining to public mischief (s.
-140), spreading false news (s.
-181), false messages (s.
+140), false messages (s.
 372), and mischief to property (s.
 430(1)).
 However, these offences do not directly address the problem of hoaxes, such as terrorism-related hoaxes, that have the potential to cause public panic, system disruptions, or waste and misallocation of critical security and other resources, on a significant scale.